RSilvaDias/ServerCTL/README.md

 First draft of the ServerCTL script to integrate the middleware Distributor.
 Basic funcionalities include:
-  - Create a deployment on Kubernetes
+  - Create deployments and services on Kubernetes.
-  - Verify status of pod
+  - Storing pods name used for connecting with distributor.
-  - Expose service to generate a cluster_IP
+  - RESTful APi to communicate with Distributor.